Yakitrak/obsidian-cli/README.md

 ### Set Default Vault

 Defines default vault for future usage.
-If not set, pass `--vault` flag for other commands
+If not set, pass `--vault` flag for other commands.
+You don't provide the path to vault here, just the name, as Obsidian already saves the paths to the vault which is what `obs` uses.

 ```bash
 obs set-default "{vault-name}"